News Briefs

-During law school, Pete completed internships with the Federal Aviation Administration and the National Transportation Safety Board, where he obtained significant experience in the inner workings of accident investigations and ensuing litigation.
-An instrument-rated private pilot and graduate of Embry-Riddle Aeronautical University, Pete has extensive experience in technical matters relating to flight operations, aviation security, airmen certification and airport management.
+Before his legal career, Pete worked in airfield operations at several commercial service airports, including Orlando International Airport (MCO), where he was responsible for ensuring the safety, security, and regulatory compliance of one of the nation’s largest airports.
+During law school, he completed internships with the Federal Aviation Administration and the National Transportation Safety Board, gaining insight into accident investigations and related litigation.
+An instrument-rated private pilot and graduate of Embry‑Riddle Aeronautical University, Pete has a strong technical background in flight operations, aviation security, airmen certification, and airport management.

 Aviation & Aerospace